 Distracted driving may be described as operating a motor vehicle while engaging in any type of activity that takes one’s attention from driving.
 Any type of distraction can significantly impair a driver’s ability to safely operate a vehicle, with a considerably increased risk of causing or being involved in a collision.
 These distractions may fall under one or more of three primary categories: those that affect visual attention, those that affect mental attention and those that affect manual attention.

 Perhaps the most dangerous distractions are those that affect all three forms of attention: visual, mental and manual.
-Texting while driving is widely recognized as the most dangerous distraction affecting today's drivers.
-A recent study by the Virginia Tech Transportation Institute found that a driver's chances of a collision increase by up to 23 times when texting while driving, as opposed to a driver who is not driving while distracted.
+Texting while driving is widely recognized as the most dangerous distraction affecting today’s drivers.
+A recent study by the Virginia Tech Transportation Institute found that a driver’s chances of a collision increase by up to 23 times when texting while driving, as opposed to a driver who is not driving while distracted.
+Our Milwaukee motorcycle accident lawyers have also seen distracted driving to be a leading cause of motorcycle accident injury claims.